mwshinn/paranoidscientist/doc/conceptfaq.rst

 How is Paranoid Scientist different from MyPy?
 ----------------------------------------------

-MyPy (and Pyre) provide an optional static typing system for Python, and aim to answer the question: "If I run this program, will it succeed?"
+MyPy (and Pyre, and PyType, and PyRight) provide an optional static typing system for Python, and aim to answer the question: "If I run this program, will it succeed?"
 Thus, it is a static analyzer which can find several bugs before they arise in production environments.

 By contrast, Paranoid Scientist answers the question "If I already ran this program, was the result I received correct?"
 It does not do